 Would You Know The 5 Signs of Sepsis?

-Approximately 50,000 people die from sepsis every year in the UK, and worldwide sepsis takes more lives per year than breast, bowel and prostate cancer combined.
-Here we explain the five key symptoms to look out for…
+Worldwide sepsis takes more lives per year than breast, bowel and prostate cancer combined, but many people are still unsure of the symptoms.
+Here we explain the five key things to look out for…

 September is Sepsis Awareness Month and the charity Sepsis Research FEAT is asking everyone to get involved and help save lives.